by Wyn Hilty

 Hey, look, it’s the angel of Sitting Bull.

-Wyclef Jean is a Haitian hip-hop artist, the lead vocalist and guitarist for the band The Fugees.
+Wyclef Jean is a Haitian hip-hop artist, the lead rapper and singer for the band The Fugees.

 Rasta is short for Rastafarian, a follower of the Jamaican religious movement Rastafari.
 It began in the 1930s thanks to Marcus Garvey, a “back to Africa” advocate, and Ethiopian Emperor Haile Selassie, whom Rastafarians revere as a reincarnation of Jesus Christ (also known as “Jah”).
 Dreadlocks and the spiritual use of marijuana are strongly associated with the faith.